telerik/ajax-docs/controls/xmlhttppanel/troubleshooting.md

 ## Type xxxxxxxx Has Already Been Registered

-This error can be raised if an `IScriptControl` instance like a control from the Telerik® UI for ASP.NET Ajax suite is included in the callback and the `EnableClientScriptEvaluation` property of the RadXmlHttpPanel control is set to `true`.
+This error can be raised if an `IScriptControl` instance like a control from the Telerik® UI for ASP.NET AJAX suite is included in the callback and the `EnableClientScriptEvaluation` property of the RadXmlHttpPanel control is set to `true`.
 It will cause the scripts for the `IScriptControl` instance to be re-evaluated and if they run twice, they may register types, events and namespaces numerous times.

 This problem is to be expected in such a scenario and you can avoid it in a few ways: